emberjs/ember-test-helpers/API.md

 Used by test framework addons to setup the provided context for working with an application (e.g. routing).

-`setupContext` must have been ran on the provided context prior to calling `setupApplicatinContext`.
+`setupContext` must have been run on the provided context prior to calling `setupApplicationContext`.

 Sets up the basic framework used by application tests.